geoman-io/leaflet-geoman/README.md

 var options = {
     position: 'topleft', // toolbar position, options are 'topleft', 'topright', 'bottomleft', 'bottomright'
     drawMarker: true,  // adds button to draw markers
+    drawPolyline: true,  // adds button to draw a polyline
     drawPolygon: true,  // adds button to draw a polygon
+    drawCircle: true,  // adds button to draw a cricle
     cutPolygon: true,  // adds button to cut a hole in a polygon
-    drawPolyline: true,  // adds button to draw a polyline
-    drawCircle: true,  // adds button to draw a cricle
-    editPolygon: true,  // adds button to toggle global edit mode
+    editMode: true,  // adds button to toggle edit mode for all layers
-    deleteLayer: true   // adds a button to delete layers };
+    removalMode: true   // adds a button to remove layers };

 // add leaflet.pm controls to the map